 In the midst of a pandemic that requires little to no physical contact, how do you modify theater productions, adapt to new, limited settings, and share performances with a public who can’t be in front of the stage?

-In partnership with JMU X-Labs, students from the College of Visual and Performing Arts merge theater with technology to create virtual settings and performances.
-This semester the Sophomore Studio will develop innovative solutions and design virtual spaces and interactions to make theater more accessible in response to a changing world.
+In partnership with JMU X-Labs, students from the College of Visual and Performing Arts merged theater and dance with technology to create virtual settings and performances.
+Sophomore Studio developed innovative solutions and designed virtual spaces and interactions to make theater and dance more accessible in response to a changing world.

 Innovating the Arts: Furious Flower

 The Furious Flower Digital Archive prototype is a result of the Innovating the Arts: Furious Flower classroom-based digital humanities (DH) project supported by JMU X-Labs.
 The class that built the prototype included five faculty and a total of 33 undergraduate